AmericasNLP/americasnlp2024/ST2_EducationalMaterials/baseline/README.md

 The no-op baseline just copies source sentence without any changes.
 There is no code for it, since it's trivial.

-Results of the no-op baseline:
+Results for the no-op baseline:

 | Language |  BLEU | ChrF |
 -----------|-------|-------